-- 19.1 Acting reasonably, NAB is authorised to act upon any instructions NAB receives in relation to the facility which appear to be properly created and sent by the customer's personnel, and in doing so will not be liable to the customer for effecting those instructions, except where NAB knew or ought to have known that those instructions were not in fact issued by the customer or with the customer's authority.
-NAB will also not be liable for any loss suffered or incurred by the customer if NAB acts on instructions which are the result of forgery, fraud, or error or are given in excess of authority of the customer's personnel issuing the same, except to the extent that the loss is due to the fraud, negligence or misconduct of NAB or of its officers, employees, contractors or agents involved in the performance of NAB's obligations or exercise of its rights under this agreement. - issued by the customer's personnel if the correct authorisation code/s or authorisation password/s (if any) have been entered and used.
+- instructions NAB receives in relation to the facility which appear to be properly created and sent by the customer's personnel, and in doing so will not be liable to the customer for effecting those instructions, except where NAB knew or ought to have known that those instructions were not in fact issued by the customer or with the customer's authority.
+NAB will also not be liable for any loss suffered or incurred by the customer if NAB acts on instructions which are the result of forgery, fraud, or error or are given in excess of authority of the customer's personnel issuing the same, except to the extent that the loss is due to the fraud, negligence - or misconduct of NAB or of its officers, employees, contractors or agents involved in the performance of NAB's obligations or exercise of its rights under this agreement. - 19.2 All instructions shall be deemed to have been properly issued by the customer's personnel if the correct authorisation code/s or authorisation password/s (if any) have been entered and used.

-NAB shall not be obliged to act upon any instructions which appear, in NAB's reasonable opinion, to be - NAB shall not be obliged to act upon any instructions which appear, in NAB's reasonable opinion, to be contrary to any applicable law, regulation, government, court or regulatory body's order, rule, or direction, or in circumstances which NAB reasonably deems inadvisable to effect such instructions.
+NAB shall not be obliged to act upon any instructions which appear, in NAB's reasonable opinion, to be contrary to any applicable law, regulation, government, court or regulatory body's order, rule, or direction, or in circumstances which NAB reasonably deems inadvisable to effect such instructions.